isicnimbizo/isicnimbizo.github.io/content/faq/_index.md

 #### **Who books my flight to Cape Town?** {.ti-map-alt}

 Flights for applicants who are awarded a full scholarship will be booked and paid for by the Imbizo.
 All other applicants are required to book, manage and pay for their own travel expenses.
-For applicants booking their own travel we suggest booking flights early as availability to Cape Town can be limited.
+For applicants booking their own travel, we suggest booking flights early, as availability to Cape Town can be limited.
 Applicants booking their own travel will be required to send a copy of their e-ticket to the Imbizo Committee no less than 8 weeks prior to arrival in Cape Town.

 #### **What about visas?** {.ti-wand}